 In 2017, the Company acquired a land use right from the local Bureau of Land and Resources in Guangzhou for the purpose of constructing and operating the biologics manufacturing facility in Guangzhou.
-The Guangzhou land use right is being amortized over the term of the land use right, which is 50 years.
+In 2019, the Company acquired a second Guangzhou land use right from the local Bureau of Land and Resources in Guangzhou.
+Both Guangzhou land use rights are being amortized over the respective terms of the land use rights, which are each 50 years.

-In 2018, the Company acquired a second land use right in conjunction with the Innerway asset acquisition (see Note 4).
+In 2018, the Company acquired a land use right in conjunction with the Innerway asset acquisition (see Note 4).
 The land use right is being amortized over the term of the land use right, which is 36 years.

-Except for the changes to the Company's significant accounting policies related to the adoption of the Lease ASUs, there have been no other material changes to the Company's significant accounting policies as of and for the three months ended March 31, 2019, as compared to the significant accounting policies described in the Annual Report.
+Except for the changes to the Company's significant accounting policies related to the adoption of the Lease ASUs, there have been no other material changes to the Company's significant accounting policies as of and for the three and nine months ended September 30, 2019, as compared to the significant accounting policies described in the Annual Report.